 Shortly thereafter, Revlon developed a line of smudge-proof lipsticks.
 More and more cosmetic brands came on board and today we have an overwhelming array of sticks, glosses, creams and balms of colors for our lips.

 How to Maintain Lips’ Beauty Over Time

-We all naturally start losing collagen when we are in our mid-20’s.
-This shows up in our skin in the form of loss of elasticity; giving rise to crepiness, fine lines, wrinkles—and thinning lips.
-Healthy lifestyle choices, good skin & lip care products that include sunscreen and hydration are all great for the health of your lips.
+We all naturally start losing collagen when we are in our mid-20s.
+This shows up in our skin in the form of loss of elasticity, giving rise to crepiness, fine lines, wrinkles—and thinning lips.
+Healthy lifestyle choices, good skin and lip care products that include sunscreen and hydration are all great for the health of your lips.
 But genetics, birthdays and gravity will always be battling against our efforts.

 All in all, the perfect lip is what wearer wants it to be.
-It is important to note – it is not necessary to make the lips fuller than they naturally are.
-That being said, if you want to re-create a more youthful looking lip there are options.
+It is important to note: It is not necessary to make the lips fuller than they naturally are.
+That being said, if you want to re-create a more youthful-looking lip, there are options.
 Or if your lips are naturally thin and you want to ‘try’ having fuller lips—you can!

 There are topical ‘plumping’ products that can work temporarily.
 Most of these work by causing irritation of the skin of the lips which can make them inflamed and give the appearance of a fuller lip.
-These are very temporary, need to be reapplied often and used routinely.
+These are very temporary, need to be reapplied often, and used routinely.